Linux Server Administration Made Easy with Hands-on Training

 High-speed internet access using a reliable Internet connection.
 (5mb or higher throughput).

 Current 64 bit Mac or Linux operating system.

 A good, solid Internet connection.

-- Intermediate level basics of Linux Fedora operating system with hands on learning
+- Intermediate skill level of using the Linux Fedora operating system

 - Install, configure and maintain a Linux Fedora Server workstation